 If you think you can avoid phthalates by eating at a sit-down restaurant or cafeteria, think again.

 A 2018 study surveyed more than 10,000 Americans from 2005-2014 who ate out vs. eating at home.
-Those who mostly dined out (2/3 of those surveyed) had phthalates levels 35 percent higher than people who mainly cooked their own meals.
+Those who mostly dined out (about two-thirds of those surveyed) had phthalate levels 35 percent higher than people who mainly cooked their own meals.
+(You can see a visual breakdown of the data in this infographic from Ami Zota, a Milken Institute of Public Health researcher involved in the study.)

 One of the most troubling findings was teenagers who ate out had 55 percent higher phthalates levels than their peers who ate at home.